 AI tool integrations

-How tok0 hooks itself into Claude Code, Cursor, Gemini CLI, Windsurf, Cline, Amp, OpenCode, Codex, and Kimi Code.
-What each integration does, where it lives, and how to verify it.
+How tok0 hooks into Claude Code, Cursor, Gemini CLI, Windsurf, Cline, Amp, OpenCode, Codex, and Kimi Code.

 Coverage matrix